don/ITP-DeviceToDatabase/06_Tools/grafana.md

 ![screenshot of dashboard and one series selected in the temperature graph](img/grafana-select-one.png)

-Now try to create some additional dashboards and queries.
+Now create some addtional dashboards and queries for your data.